mykolaharmash/hyntax/README.md

 - ```content<Object>```

-  Object with different set of properties depending on the node type.
-See nodes descriptions to see content interface for a specific type of node.
+  Object with a different set of properties depending on the node type.
+See nodes descriptions to see the content interface for a specific type of node.

 #### Document Node